 All students applying for admission to Seminole State College are assessed on ACT scores.
 If a student has an ACT score of 19 or above in each of the subject areas, the student is admitted without further assessment.
 Students with ACT subject test scores below 19 or lacking ACT Assessment Test scores altogether participate in secondary testing.
 The testing instrument for secondary testing in language arts is Accuplacer Assessment Tests in reading and writing skills.
 Students may retest with the Accuplacer.
 The testing instruments for secondary testing in mathematics are institutionally designed placement tests and an institutionally designed placement rubric.
-The rubric includes length of time since last math course, placement test score, and instructor evaluation.
 Students are permitted to take a placement test in a subject no more than twice each enrollment period.
 Forty-eight hours must elapse before a student may retake a placement test.
 A study guide used to prepare students for placement tests in math has been developed by faculty.
-Students also have access to a number of free online placement testing tutorial sites.
+Students also have access to several free online placement testing tutorial sites.
+"Adult" students may test using the residual ACT, the Accuplacer, and the math departmental tests.
+Advisors work with these students to inform them of their options.
+In addition to the testing, SSC employs a Multiple Measures Rubric which considers the test scores, high school G.P.A., grade in a high school related course, and a self-evaluation.
+Students place into developmental courses based on placement test scores followed by the Multiple Measures Rubric for English or math.
 Every entry-level student attending Seminole State College receives specialized advising from one of the entry-level advisors.
 These advisors work mainly with entry-level students and placement.
 Therefore, we have very few student complaints about placement.
+Advisors lead students to enroll in their first math and English course in the first semester.
 Each entry-level student takes a Learning Strategies course.
-In this course, students participated in the Entering Student Engagement Survey for the first time in fall 2016.
+In this course, students participated in the Entering Student Engagement Survey in the sixth week of class.

-Seminole State College 2018-19 enrollment for three semesters was 3,553 which included 428 first-time college students.
-For students with ACT scores, the mean composite score for all enrollees was 20.0 in 2018-19.
-The developmental course enrollment was 555 with 436 (78.6%) completing the courses.
+Seminole State College 2019-20 enrollment for three semesters was 3,342 which included 415 first-time college students.
+For students with ACT scores, the mean composite score for all enrollees was 24.7 in 2019-20.
+The developmental course enrollment for entering students was 411 with 436 (71.5%) completing the courses.
 In 2017-18, Seminole State College again redesigned the developmental courses to include more co-requisites with the math pathways.
 In 2018, Language Arts chose to add more co-requisites and offer fewer standalone remedial classes.
-The SSC Transitional Education Report for 2018-19 reports that 77% of students beginning their math sequence in 2018-19 completed the math sequence.
-In Language Arts, 77% of students completed English Composition I. The total enrollment in graded courses for college credit in 2018-19 was 11,010.
-Of this number, 9,411 (85.5%) completed the course with a passing grade.
-Enrollment in non-credit, developmental courses was responsible for the generation of 1,787 credit hours, while college level graded courses generated 32,950 credit hours in the 2018-19 academic year.
+The SSC Transitional Education Report for 2019-20 reports that 79% of students beginning their math sequence in 2019-20 completed the math sequence.
+In Language Arts, 76% of students completed English Composition I. The total enrollment in graded courses for college credit in 2019-20 was 11,041.
+Of this number, 8,777 (79.5%) completed the course with a passing grade.
+Enrollment in non-credit, developmental courses was responsible for the generation of 1,570 credit hours, while college level graded courses generated 31,150 credit hours in the 2019-20 academic year.